“YOU MAY NOT CONTROL ALL THE EVENTS THAT HAPPEN TO YOU, BUT YOU CAN DECIDE NOT TO BE REDUCED BY THEM.”MAYA ANGELOU

 To be able to thrive in this challenging position, women leaders need the ability to keep their cool under stress and the emotional burden they feel.
 The foremost skill that leaders need at this time is to be centered and resilient.
 Even if there are anxiety provoking situations popping up at work or at home.

-Based on the research in neuroscience we by now know that our thinking brain disconnects when our body goes into panic, overwhelm or anxiety.
+Based on the research in neuroscience, we now know that our thinking brain disconnects when our body goes into panic, overwhelm or anxiety.
 This is the result of the survival response of fight or flight.
 Under pressure and stress, we need to keep our prefrontal cortex online to be able to bounce back.
 Centeredness practices enable us to keep our problem solving and rational brain active, even though we are triggered by stress.

 When we are equipped with the skill of centeredness, the stress responses like: